Wearable technology

-Wearable technology has a variety of use cases which is growing as the technology is developed and the market expands.
-It can be used to encourage individuals to be more active and improve their lifestyle choices.
+Wearable technology can encourage individuals to improve their lifestyle choices by providing feedback.
 Healthy behavior is encouraged by tracking activity levels and providing useful feedback to enable goal setting.
 This can be shared with interested stakeholders such as healthcare providers.
 Wearables are popular in consumer electronics, most commonly in the form factors of smartwatches, smart rings, and implants.
 Apart from commercial uses, wearable technology is being incorporated into navigation systems, advanced textiles (e-textiles), and healthcare.
 As wearable technology is being proposed for use in critical applications, like other technology, it is vetted for its reliability and security properties.